 Also during the siege, there are several digimon tasked with protecting the Tamers.
 Amomg them are a Zudomon, a Spinomon, a Justimon, a Rosemon and a few others.
 They are all species of members of the Avengers.

 Norse Mythology gets many, given that Thor is the Digimon equivalent of, well, Thor.
 Asgard appears several times, and Odin is frequently mentioned as a heroic figure in the Digital World backstory.
 Tyr and Tiwaz both derive their given names from Norse mythology.
 Tyr (whose namesake, in legend, has his right hand bitten off by the wolf Fenrir) also loses his hand in a beam blast caused by the Chaos Lord, Typhon.
 Arthurian Mythology also gets several, the Royal Knights are named for Arthurian characters, as are Bedivere, Caradoc and Guinier.
 Marvel Comics gets one in the form of Fandral, Hogun and Volstagg - and Word of God says some scenes involving Volstagg in particular are inspired by his scenes in the comics.
-In fact, there are probably so many this needs its own page, in this troper's opinion.

 The first three Tamers encountered have GrapLeomon, Andromon and Orochimon as partners, a reference to the Digimon Tamers episode 'Kazu's Upgrade'.